sharontherese/latin-mass-funeral/config/_default/content/Other Resources/glossary.md

 **Novus Ordo**

-Also called the Ordinary Form, the new Mass.
+Also called the Ordinary Form, the new Mass, or the Mass of Pope St. Paul VI.

 **Proper**